The house party that invented modern horror: How Frankenstein was born.

 Pairing drama and real-life letters alongside takes from Shelley’s current literary counterparts Margaret Atwood and Neil Gaiman, this documentary tells the story of how modern horror was electrified into life.

-This show is not currently available on BBC Select but browse through the below titles for more Literature documentaries available to stream on BBC Select.
+This show is not currently available on BBC Select but browse through the below titles for more documentaries available to stream on BBC Select.